Some Legacies of World War II Live on in a Very Real Way

 Here is a key point: Joseph Goebbels allegedly didn't like Guenther Quandt because of the "former-husband" situation, but there was nothing he could do about Quandt's success.
 The point is, he didn't help Guenther Quandt in any way, shape or form during the Third Reich.
-So, there is no association between Goebbels being a key Nazi and Quandt making oodles of money from the Nazis by supplying them with arms.
+So, there is no association between Goebbels being a key Hitler adherent and Quandt making oodles of money from the regime by supplying them with arms.
 That is the story, anyway, verified by various academics.

 |Joseph himself was a bit of cut-up, producing one of history's first photobombs.|

 Quandt supplied Hitler with arms throughout the war.
 Of course, like every other major factor, they used slave labor, that was pretty much a given during the Third Reich.
 They made the famous Mauser pistol as well as advanced anti-aircraft missiles, of which there was great demand in Germany in the early 1940s.